By Farragutful (Own work) [CC-BY-SA-3.0 (http://creativecommons.org/licenses/by-sa/3.0)], via Wikimedia Commons

 This guide explains where to find U.S. Federal and state records and briefs online and how to access the print and microfilm records and briefs held by the Kathrine R. Everett Law Library, which includes records and briefs from the U.S. Supreme Court, the U.S. Court of Appeal for the Fourth Circuit (covering North Carolina, South Carolina, West Virginia, and Virginia), the North Carolina Court of Appeals, and the North Carolina Supreme Court.
 The information is organized into the following pages:

-Although some records and briefs databases allow for full-text keyword searching (e.g., for searches by topic), it is usually most helpful to have the following information on hand when searching for records and briefs:
+Although some records and briefs databases allow for full-text keyword searching (e.g., for searches by topic or keyword), it helps to craft a narrower search based on the following information: